luiskrlosfr/litaf/README.md

 Last compiled date: May 08, 2019
 # The language
 ## Structure
-Litad follows a minimum structure, so be sure to follow it before compiling it!
+Litaf follows a minimum structure, so be sure to follow it before compiling it!
 ```
 litaf start:
   main is int